-- (1) To achieve greater economic and recreation opportunities for the region. - (2) To maintain and enhance current trails including the Iron Horse Trail.
+(1) To achieve greater economic and recreation opportunities for the region.

-- (1) Tourism and recreation opportunities in the region such as ecotourism, enhancements to existing trails, new trail development, staging areas and parks/campgrounds that respect agricultural land uses and environmentally sensitive lands, will be supported. - (2) The municipalities will explore opportunities to increase operational efficiencies of the Iron Horse Trail. - (3) Collaboration with existing recreation and tourism groups to efficiently promote recreational tourism in the region will be encouraged. - (4) Where appropriate, each municipality will endeavour to find efficiencies in bylaw enforcement through public education on recreational use near lakes and the exploration of shared bylaw services. - (5) The means of providing access to educational material regarding safe and responsible trail use, water body health, Off-Highway Vehicle regulations, hunting regulations, and property ownership will be encouraged. - (6) Public awareness of significant historic and cultural sites in the region will be promoted as part of heritage tourism efforts. - (7) Both municipalities will work together to jointly advocate to the Province on issues related to tourism and recreation such as fishing to support tourism in the region. - (8) Explore opportunities to work together on provincial and federal grant applications for recreation and tourism initiatives in the region.
+- (1) Tourism and recreation opportunities in the region such as ecotourism, enhancements to existing trails, new trail development, staging areas and parks/campgrounds that respect agricultural land uses and environmentally sensitive lands, will be supported. - (2) Collaboration with existing recreation and tourism groups to efficiently promote recreational tourism in the region will be encouraged. - (3) Where appropriate, each municipality will endeavour to find efficiencies in bylaw enforcement through public education on recreational use near lakes and the exploration of shared bylaw services. - (4) The means of providing access to educational material regarding safe and responsible trail use, water body health, Off-Highway Vehicle regulations, hunting regulations, and property ownership will be encouraged. - (5) Public awareness of significant historic and cultural sites in the region will be promoted as part of heritage tourism efforts. - (6) Both municipalities will work together to jointly advocate to the Province on issues related to tourism and recreation such as fishing to support tourism in the region. - (7) Explore opportunities to work together on provincial and federal grant applications for recreation and tourism initiatives in the region.